Smooth and creamy cheesecake with a strawberry swirl. I don’t know how it can get any better than that?!

 - 2 large eggs

-- Prepare the crust by adding about 1 ½-2 packages graham crackers to a food processor and pulse until you get about 2 cups of crumbs.
-Add in the sugar, melted butter and salt and pulse until well combined.
+- Prepare the crust by adding about 1 ½ packages graham crackers to a food processor and pulse until you get about 1 1/2 cups of crumbs.
+Add in the melted butter and pulse until well combined.
 Pour the crumbs into the prepared pan and gently press using the back of a spoon to form the crust.
 Be sure to bring the crumbs up about 1” up the sides.
 Bake for 10 minutes or until golden brown.

 - To prepare the cheesecake filling, add the softened cream cheese to the bowl of a stand mixer equipped with a paddle attachment.
 Cream for 3-4 minutes or until light and fluffy.
 Scrape the sides and bottom of the bowl.